RoyalHighgrass/QVM-Manager/README.md

 ## Overview

 This project implements a Type 2 hypervisor using QEMU (Quick Emulator).
-QEMU is a generic and open-source machine emulator and virtualizer that runs as an application on top of an existing operating system[2][8].
+QEMU is a generic and open-source machine emulator and virtualizer that runs as an application on top of an existing operating system.
 Our implementation focuses on providing a user-friendly, efficient, and flexible virtualization solution for various guest operating systems.

 ## Features

-- **Multiple OS Support**: Run various guest operating systems, including Windows, Linux, and other specialized systems[8].
+- **Multiple OS Support**: Run various guest operating systems, including Windows, Linux, and other specialized systems.
-- **Hardware Emulation**: Emulate a wide range of hardware devices, including CPUs, network cards, and storage devices[2].
+- **Hardware Emulation**: Emulate a wide range of hardware devices, including CPUs, network cards, and storage devices.
-- **Disk Image Management**: Utilize the `qcow2` format for efficient disk space usage and snapshot capabilities[2].
+- **Disk Image Management**: Utilize the `qcow2` format for efficient disk space usage and snapshot capabilities.
-- **VM Templating**: Create and manage VM templates for quick and efficient replication of virtual machines[1].
+- **VM Templating**: Create and manage VM templates for quick and efficient replication of virtual machines.
-- **Memory Management**: Configure and optimize VM memory usage with various backend options[4].
+- **Memory Management**: Configure and optimize VM memory usage with various backend options.
-- **NUMA Support**: Enable Non-Uniform Memory Access (NUMA) for improved performance in multi-processor systems[4].
+- **NUMA Support**: Enable Non-Uniform Memory Access (NUMA) for improved performance in multi-processor systems.

 ## Installation